AmoghShukla/VisionID/README.md

 ## 📬 Contact

 Maintained by **Amogh Shukla** — open an issue on GitHub if you want changes to this README or help integrating Azure features.

----

-*Notes: If you want this README to reference exact scripts, package versions, or code snippets from `face-detection-app/src` (for example the exact library import lines), tell me and I will extract those specific lines and insert them into the README.*